-One problem of the student is... the teacher.
+One of the student's problems is the teacher.

-- Understand what your weakness as a teacher are and work on them.
+- By understanding what my weaknesses as a teacher are and working on them.

-Spend a lot of time working on weaknesses, probably even more time than on strengths.
-I therefore constantly explore new material, ideas and fields.
-If you rest yourself on your strength you will become a problem for your students if they stay too long.
+Teachers need to spend a lot of time working on weaknesses, probably even more time than on strengths.
+For that reason, I am constantly exploring new material, ideas and fields.
+If you rely only on your strengths, you will become a problem for your students if they stay too long.

-- Be honest about things you don't know so much about, but if the right time to go into it is now, do your best to facilitate it.
+- By being honest about things I don't know so much about.
+That said, if the right time to go into something has come, I need to do my best to facilitate it.

-This can mean that there is a topic floating in space that we should learn now, but I do not have a lot of experience with it.
-For example, when I started to teach handstands, I could only balance myself for 10 seconds.
-But it was still the right time to start, because the movement community was very much into handstands.
-My students at that time were very interested and asked me if I could teach them.
-Since I learned handstands with a methodical process that directly provided me with proven knowledge, I was actually able to start teaching the basics early and help people get their first 60s handstands.
-Because I could use knowledge that had been tested before by other people, I was able to start teaching without years and years of experience.
-Of course today I teach handstands better, of course it was not optimal, without question, but still my students from that time got very far and we went down the path together.
-So summing this up: sometimes I need to teach something I am not very experienced with and make the best of the situation.
+This can mean that there is a topic floating around that we should learn now, but the teacher does not have a lot of experience with it.
+For example, when I started to teach handstands, I could only hold a handstand myself for 10 seconds.
+Still, it was the right time to start, because the movement community was very much into handstands.
+My students at that time were very interested in learning handstands and asked me if I could teach them.
+Since I was learning handstands using a methodical process that directly provided me with proven knowledge, I was able to start teaching the basics early and even help people reach the 60 second handstand goal.
+Because I could use knowledge that had already been tested by other people, I was able to start teaching without first amassing years and years of experience in this particular field.
+Today I am better at teaching handstands, of course.
+Doing it that way was obviously not ideal.
+But still, my students from that time got very far, and we went down the path together.
+So, to summarize: sometimes you might need to teach something you are not very experienced with, and try to make the best of the situation.

-In other times I might pick up a topic that is new to me and learn it along with my students.
-For example, this year we started practising BJJ.
-My experience with this topic was close to zero (a few trainings, one workshop, some groundfighting from my Japanese martial arts days), so I got one of my students, Simon from Hamburg, to come over to Berlin for a couple of days.
-Simon taught us several days for six hours a day as a group, providing us with principles and concepts so that we could explore the work in the group without him after.
-My role now was just to schedule the training and organise the sessions in the way I'd learned from Simon.
-All technical details were discussed in the group, all investigation was done together and all new insights were shared with everyone.
-In this situation I was not the teacher but just the organiser.
+I also sometimes pick up a topic that is new to me and learn it along with my students.
+For example, a couple of years ago we started practicing BJJ.
+I had almost zero experience in that discipline (a few trainings, one workshop, some ground fighting from my Japanese martial arts days), so I asked one of my students, Simon from Hamburg, to come to Berlin for a couple of days.
+Simon taught our group BJJ for six hours per day for several days, providing us with principles and concepts so that we could continue exploring the work without him afterwards.
+My role then was just to schedule trainings and organize the sessions in the way I'd learned from Simon.
+All technical details were discussed in the group, all investigation was done together, and all new insights were shared with everyone.
+In this situation I was not the teacher: I was just the organizer.

-Another situation would be if the person that can teach is actually part of my group here in Berlin.
-One example is working with balls, which includes many different things like throwing and catching, juggling, dribbling etc., the teaching of which I passed on to Clemens, who is part of my teaching team.
-He is much better with this work than I am and also showed a lot of motivation in exploring the topic, so when we work with the balls I just become a student in my group and let Clemens teach.
+Another situation I've had was that the person who could teach was actually part of my group here in Berlin.
+One such situation was working with balls, which includes many different things like throwing and catching, juggling, dribbling etc. I passed that part on to Clemens, who was part of my teaching team.
+He was much better at that work than I was, and he was also very motivated to further explore the topic.
+So, when we worked with the balls I became a student in my group, letting Clemens teach.

 Teachers!
-Do not become the problem of your students.
-We are all incomplete and lacking many things, but the role of the good teacher is to be aware and to compensate for this.
+Do not get in the way of your students.
+We are all incomplete and lacking many things, but a good teacher is aware and can compensate for what he's lacking.
 The ego of the teacher should be tamed, so that the teacher has no problem telling the student "I cannot teach you this, you need to go to another person".
-Send your students away, don't hold on to them too tightly, because it will make them very weak.
+Send your students away if it will help them grow.
+Don't hold on to them too tightly, or they will replicate your flaws.

-Find out what the personal story and narrative of your teacher is.
+Find out what your teacher's personal story and narrative is.
 Why is he thinking, saying and doing things the way he is?
 Find out where things are coming from.
 Be attentive when he says something about his past.
-Analyse your teacher, so you don't fall into traps.
-Be attentive, identify any dogmatism.
+Analyse your teacher so you don't fall into traps.
+Be attentive.
+Identify any dogmatism.

-Notice: I am writing about strengths and weaknesses here, but of course 'liking' and 'not liking' are very important as well in this context.
+Note: I am writing about strengths and weaknesses here, but of course preferences are very important in this context as well.